 “The Hillside Fish House, originally called The Marshland House, was built as a railroad junction hotel to accommodate the crews and passengers from the railroads.
 Local Indians brought walleye and game to trade for other necessities which The Marshland House served to their guests.
 In fact, as recent as the 1980’s local fishermen would sell their fresh catch to the restaurant.
 Over the years, the place gained a reputation for serving good food, particularly walleye pike.

-Many locals recall stories from their elders who traveled to Winona via the old wagon bridge that connected Wisconsin with Minnesota.
+Many locals recall stories from their elders who travelled to Winona via the old wagon bridge that connected Wisconsin with Minnesota.
 These travelers would stop at the Hillside to warm their foot bricks in the fireplace and enjoy a good meal on their way home.
 In the early 1900’s, The Marshland House was sold to the Losinski family, who changed the name to The Hillside Tavern, then eventually The Hillside Fish House.
 Various members of the Losinski family operated the Hillside until the early 1990’s when it was purchased by Tony Grenier.

 Today, Tony Grenier and the staff at the Hillside proudly continue the tradition of hospitality established by the original owners.
 The building is small and has it’s limitations, but it is the original building that has been in continuous operation for more than 150 years.”